AS seems to have times when it flares up or worsens and times when it seems more manageable or settled.

-Avoid high impact exercise such as running if you are having a flare up or feel a flare up coming on.
+Avoid high impact exercise such as running if you are having a flare or feel you may have one coming on.

-Talk to your physiotherapist about the type of gentle stretching exercises that would be most suitable for you during a flare up.
+Talk to your physiotherapist about the type of gentle stretching exercises that would be most suitable for you during a flare.

 There are suggested stretching exercises in our Back to Action exercise guide but it's always best to get individual advice if you can.

-Take the time to write down a list of the things that you know make you feel better both physically and mentally when your AS is worse and pin it up somewhere in the home.
-That way you have some helpful pointers ready for if you do flare up.
+Take the time to write down a list of the things that you know make you feel better when your AS is worse and pin it up somewhere in your home.
+That way you have some helpful pointers ready for if you do flare.
 Some things that people have told us make them feel better include:

 - A long, hot bath

 - Gently stretching in a long hot shower

 - Alternating between hot water bottles or wheat bags and ice packs